oturing/aggregation-by-example/hadoop/README.rst

 Version 3: lazily splitting items with a generator expression
 =============================================================

-Versions 1 and 1b above had split each line twice, which is not elegant.
+Versions 1 and 1b above split each line twice, which is wasteful.
 This version uses a generator expression to convert the ``sys.stdin`` iterable into a generator that yields each line split as a ``[key, value]`` list.

-Also, instead of using a custom function to extract the key from the pair, here we use the ``itemgetter`` higher-order function which just produces a function to extract the item in at a certain index, in this case the item at 0.
+Also, instead of using a custom function to extract the key from the pair, here we use the ``itemgetter`` higher-order function which just produces a function to extract the item at a certain index, in this case the item at 0.
 In other words, ``itemgetter(0)`` is another way of saying ``lambda x: x[0]``.